 high prolactin → lower GnRH → lower FSH & LH → disruption of egg maturation and ovulation.

-This is great if you are indeed nursing and not ready for a baby quite so soon again (clever natural contraceptive!) but it is quite a bummer if that is not the case and you are trying to conceive!
+This is great if you are actually nursing and not ready for a baby quite so soon again (clever natural contraceptive!) but it is quite a bummer if that is not the case and you are trying to conceive!

 In a diagram again: